nafisalzamee-lab/Data-Cleaning-and-Preparation-of-Global-Layoffs-Dataset-Using-MySQL/README.md

 ```

 ---
+### Project Outcome:
+- Successfully transformed a raw, unstructured layoffs dataset into a clean, consistent, and reliable staging database.
+- Enabled accurate and meaningful future **exploratory data analysis** by ensuring data integrity and standardization.
+- Demonstrated practical, real-world techniques for cleaning data in MySQL, including handling duplicates, null values, inconsistent categories, and data type conversions.
+- Developed a repeatable, professional workflow that preserves raw data and allows iterative cleaning without risk.
+- Created a valuable portfolio project showcasing advanced SQL skills and data cleaning processes that are highly relevant to data engineering and analytics roles.
+- Prepared the dataset for the next phase of analysis, where trends, patterns, and insights about layoffs across industries and geographies can be explored effectively.
+---
 ### Summary

 This project involved importing raw data, creating staging environments, removing duplicates via advanced window functions, standardizing textual data, converting data types appropriately, imputing missing values through self-joins, and cleaning irrelevant data.
 The SQL code was carefully crafted to reflect real-world data cleaning challenges and best practices.